 - K9 Evaluator

 - K9 Trauma First Aid

 Mike recently relocated to Prince Edward Island.
-While his interest in SAR dog training continues, he has also begun to explore the benefits of applying working dog techniques to pet dog training.
+While his interest in SAR dog training continues, he is also focused on the broader principles and practices of dog training and in applying working dog techniques to pet and sport dog training.
 Mike is a professional member of the Association of Professional Dog Trainers.